hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > And who, with them, have any dancing brought,
 >
-> From such they learn; what they ne'er knew before,
+> From such they learn; what they never knew before,
 >
-> Although they've advertised it o'er and o'er.
+> Although they've advertised it over and over.
 >
 > If pupils badly dance, or from neglect,
 >